Iceland Food & Drink

 Heavily guided by both Scandinavian and European influences, Icelandic cuisine has come a long way in recent decades and has begun to truly develop its own style.
-An island nation, it is not surprising that Iceland is renowned for its fresh seafood and in particular, its fish.
+As an island nation, it is not surprising that Iceland is renowned for its fresh seafood and in particular, it's fish.
 An incredibly environmentally conscious country, it has been said that Iceland offers some of the healthiest meat and fish in the world.
-Animals are allowed to roam free and they graze naturally on grass, plants and herbs that many believe add to their taste.
+Animals are usually allowed to roam free and graze naturally on grass, plants and herbs.

 Popular dishes include:

 Skyr: This is a snack commonly associated with Iceland.
-While many people believe it is yoghurt, it is actually a soft cheese.
-It is smooth and creamy like yoghurt and is a very healthy snack.
+While many people believe it is yogurt, it is actually a soft cheese.
+It is smooth and creamy like yogurt and is a very healthy snack.
 Skyr has been part of Icelandic cuisine since medieval times.

 Haroifiskur: This is another popular snack amongst locals and is essentially fish jerky.
 It consists of wind-dried haddock or cod.
 It is often eaten by just tearing pieces off, however, some people like to put butter on it.